Kim-Onesmus/Chat-Room-Django/README.md

 # Chat-Room Built with django
-Allows user to enter a username
+Allows user to enter a username and select the room to enter